dustinpfister/videoground/README.md

 ### Create a final video from raw video and audio

-After I have my raw video file made from the frames, ffmpeg can unce again be used to create a final video with an audo file.
+After I have my raw video file made from the frames, ffmpeg can once again be used to create a final video with an audio file.

 ```
 $ ffmpeg -i raw.mp4 -i bv-001-16m-30s.mp3 final.mp4